C0D3D3V/bbb-dl/README.md

 cd bbb-download
 chmod u+x install.sh
 sudo ./install.sh
+# To convert all of your current recordings to MP4 format use command:
+sudo bbb-record --rebuildall
 ```

 This copies the download scripts to the BigBlueButton scripts folder, and copies compiled FFMPEG to the /opt/ffmpeg folder.
 It also installs python2.7 and additional libs and give an appropriate rights for MP4 files to make them available for download.